Insight

 Consistency – uniformity is key to an excellent user experience

 One thing UX experts always talk about is consistency.
 An app has to look, feel and behave like a coherent product.
 It’s part of a wider customer service system and it has to be consciously and deliberately situated in it.
 Optimising UX involves developing an app that offers a consistent internal experience but also sits comfortably alongside your other channels.
-The easiest way of ensuring consistency is to use an established design system and following the best practices contained within that system.
-However, within a design system, there are a range of factors developers need to consider.

 Establishing a look, a theme and a feel